aristocratos/btop4win/README.md

 * Easy to use, with a game inspired menu system.
 * Full mouse support, all buttons with a highlighted key is clickable and mouse scroll works in process list and menu boxes.
 * Fast and responsive UI with UP, DOWN keys process selection.
-* Function for showing detailed stats for selected process.
+* Function for showing detailed stats for selected process/service.
-* Ability to filter processes.
+* Ability to filter processes/services.
 * Easy switching between sorting options.
 * Tree view of processes.
-* Send any signal to selected process.
+* Terminate processes.
+* Start/stop/pause/continue services
+* Set start-type for services
 * UI menu for changing all config file options.
 * Auto scaling graph for network usage.
 * Shows IO activity and speeds for disks